-- Advise the employer of the necessity to provide the completed Claim Form and completed Employers Report to Guild within 5 working days. - > Immediately investigate the need for rehabilitation for return to work and injury management plan. - Inform the worker and employer of the appointment of the IMC/rehabilitation services.
+- Ensure we forward a copy of claim to the WorkCover board within 5 working days - Advise the employer of the necessity to provide the completed Claim Form and completed Employers Report to Guild within 5 working days - Immediately investigate the need for rehabilitation and consider providing without prejudice rehabilitation pending a decision about liability. - Inform the worker and employer of the appointment of the IMC/rehabilitation services.